Do you think your affair partner has some narcissistic traits?

-Narcissistic traits are no joke and dealing with narcissism in any relationship—let alone a long-term affair—can have a lasting impact if you allow it, to your mind, body, and health.
 By becoming aware of the signs you can begin to learn how to navigate your partner’s coping patterns in a way that sets you free instead of allowing them to trap you.

-Recognizing behavioural traits—such as narcissism—that belong to some people is a fantastic opportunity to ask ourselves how being on the other end of those behaviours affects us.
 Narcissistic traits, in my opinion, are neither right or wrong, they are just a result of a person’s upbringing and life experience.
 Judging them doesn’t do anything to help—them or us—but recognizing them can do a lot to help us figure out how we want to deal with them.

 Once we recognize a pattern, we get to choose how we show up and react to it.